Higher education in Luxembourg

 As an Erasmus accredited school, the LSB co-operates with universities around the world allowing students to participate in exchange initiatives.

-As of the autumn semester 2021, the LSB campus is located at the former Villeroy & Boch site, the Château de Septfontaines.
+From September 2023, the LSB campus will be located at the former Villeroy & Boch site, the Château de Septfontaines.
+They are currently located at 46 Côte d'Eich.

 Founded in 2016 and based in Differdange, which was named European Sports City in 2018, Lunex University is a private institution for higher education in the field of sports and health.
 The recently renovated campus is well-equipped with state-of-the-art facilities and provides bachelor and master degrees.